smartlawhub/Legal-Data-Analysis/Lessons/2a XML.md

 subel = root.getchildren()[1]
 print("The second child from the root is: ", subel) print("Its parent is", subel.getparent())

+subel.set("ID", 15)  # This is how you add an attribute to an element
 ```

     The last child of root is:  Decision